marekmoch/ShopEasy-286021/README.md

 Below are all of the attributes we decided to retain before training our data and the reasons why:

 The features we have chosen to keep provide a comprehensive view of customer behavior on the platform, focusing on their spending habits, purchase frequencies, and overall engagement with the platform.
 By eliminating redundant or less informative features, we enhance the potential for the clustering algorithm to allow us to discover meaningful and distinct customer segments based on the most impactful aspects of their behavior.
+Additionaly, the reason we kept the account type (Premium, Student or Standard), even though there seemed to be no correlation between anything and makes sense to delete it, is because, as we already said, Shopeasy wants to "target specific customer segments for their promotional efforts".
+So we believe that it is very important for Shopeasy to know whether their customer base are primarily students, standard or premium holders because that way they can target their audience more.
+Even though this design choice might decrease the silhoutte score by a lot and might seem illogical, we believe that in the real world this would make a lot of sense and would be definitely more beneficial.

 ---
 The project is definitely a clustering problem, as the task asks "by applying segmentation to this dataset, ShopEasy aims to uncover these